Houfeng/sditor/README.md

 - Dependent build tools need to be installed [dawn](https://github.com/alibaba/dawn)
 - Fork this repo, and clone to the local
-- Start development services through `dn dev'
+- Start development services through `dn dev`
 - Improve or add new features, submitted through PR